QuiltMC/rfcs/structure/0007-community-team.md

 Additionally, any Community Team member who has not interacted in any Quilt community space for more than two weeks, internal or public, is considered inactive.
-Inactive members are not counted as a positive vote, negative vote, or abstention.
+Inactive members are not counted as a positive vote, negative vote, or abstention, and will not be included in the tally for voting.
 These members are still eligible to vote in polls, but by voting, they are no longer considered inactive.

 #### Admin Board Members